Some parts of this timetable will be updated as the competition progresses. Make sure to refresh your browsers after key moments, to stay up-to-date!

 18:30-20:00 Welcome and Opening Buffet

 Enjoy the first opportunity to meet your fellow competitors and the CEEMC judges.
-Many thanks to the University of Zagreb for organising the opening buffet.
+Many thanks to Warsaw University (our co-host) for organising the opening buffet.

 09:00: Official Opening and Group Photo